rampac_header

 Certificates Revisions issued by DOT

-DOT certificates for transportation packages, special form radioactive materials, or uranium hexafluoride are revised when a certificate is amended or the expiration date is extended (i.e., renewed).
+DOT certificates for Type B or fissile packages certified by DOE or NRC, special form radioactive materials, or uranium hexafluoride are revised when a certificate is amended or the expiration date is extended (i.e., renewed).
 DOT only supersedes previous certificate revisions to correct a safety problem or an error, or if specifically requested by the applicant; consequently, DOT does not limit of overlapping certificates like DOE or NRC.
 The new (i.e., latest), certificate does not supersede previous certificate(s), unless it's explicitly stated; otherwise previous certificates may be used until they expire.
+The DOT certificate expiration date typically includes the statement, "Previous editions which have not reached their expiration date may continue to be used."